Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-io-sources.md

 In this example, the JSON contents of the input stream are deserialized into a single `Project` instance.

-If your input contains multiple JSON objects in a top-level JSON array, you can use [`.decodeToSequence()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/decode-to-sequence.html) to process the elements lazily.
+If your input contains multiple JSON objects in a top-level JSON array or as whitespace-separated objects, you can use [`.decodeToSequence()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/decode-to-sequence.html) to process the elements lazily.
 This lets you handle each value as it is parsed.

 Here's an example: